joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.4 - August 15, 2019 =
+* NEW - Added No Results Text(`no_results_text`) parameter to display text/html when zero results are returned in an Ajax Load More query.
+* NEW - Added `almOnChange` callback dispatch at the beginning of every Ajax Load More query.
+* NEW - Added `almOnLoad` callback dispatched when Ajax Load More initiates.

+= 5.1.3 - August 6, 2019 =
+* FIX - Fixed issue with tag archives when using WPML or Polylang translation plugins.
+* FIX - Fixed issue with deep link pagination in the [SEO](https://connekthq.com/plugins/ajax-load-more/add-ons/search-engine-optimization/) and [Filters](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/) addon when adding HTML comments or empty whitespace to the start/end of Repeater Template
+* UPDATE - Updated SEO `<noscript/>` markup to include First and Last pagination links for search crawlers.
+* UPDATE - Admin UI/UX updates.

 = 5.1.2 - June 24, 2019 =
 * NEW - Added direct WooCommerce integration using the `woocommerce` shortcode parameter.
 Blog post and docs coming soon how to use this new parameter with archive and product listing pages.
 * FIX - Fixed issue with element scroll and auto-focus in iOS and Android devices.